itsBaivab/Vidyut-Sahayak/README.md

 VidyutSahayak is an intelligent chatbot developed using a versatile technology stack to assist users in performing maintenance activities for various substation equipment classes.
 This chatbot is designed to provide valuable information, guidance, and support related to substation asset maintenance, including transformers, reactors, circuit breakers, instrument transformers, surge arrestors, and more.

+## Minimum System Requirements

+Before running VidyutSahayak locally, please ensure that your system meets the following minimum requirements:

+- **RAM:** 16 GB of RAM or higher.
+- **Internet Connection:** A good and stable internet connection.

+These requirements are necessary to ensure the efficient operation of VidyutSahayak.

 ## Technology Stack

 VidyutSahayak is powered by a robust technology stack that ensures its efficiency, reliability, and scalability.
 The key technologies and tools used in this project include:

 - **Bootstrap:** For creating responsive and visually appealing user interfaces.
 - **JavaScript:** To add interactivity and dynamic behavior to web pages.
 - **LangChain:** A powerful natural language processing (NLP) library for understanding and processing user queries.
 - **LLAMA2:** A specialized library for equipment-specific guidance and knowledge management.
 - **Vector Database (FASSI):** Used to store and retrieve vector data efficiently for enhanced semantic processing.
 - **Machine Learning:** Leveraging machine learning algorithms for improved query understanding and response generation.
 - **Embedding Model (Sentence Transformer):** Utilized for generating meaningful embeddings of sentences to enhance the chatbot's semantic processing capabilities.
 - **Document Loaders:** Tools and libraries for loading and parsing documents containing maintenance procedures, standards, and guidelines.
 - **Azure:** Cloud services for hosting and scaling the chatbot, ensuring high availability and performance.
 - **Docker:** Containerization for easy deployment and management of the chatbot.
 - **GitHub Actions:** Continuous integration and continuous deployment (CI/CD) pipelines for automating development and deployment workflows.
 - **ChainLit:** A custom library for linking maintenance procedures to equipment classes.
 - **HTML and CSS:** Fundamental web technologies for structuring and styling the user interface.

 ## Running VidyutSahayak Locally